axelchalon/axelchalon.github.io/0-book-review/_posts/2025-05-20-essentialism-greg-mc-keown-summary.md

 	- **"If I didn't own this, how much would I pay for it?"**, to reduce possessions. ([The Life-Changing Magic of Tidying up]({% link 0-book-review/_posts/2022-10-15-the-life-changing-magic-of-tidying-up-summary.md %}); [The Laws of Simplicity]({% link 0-book-review/_posts/2025-05-19-laws-simplicity-john-maeda.md %}) (reducing)).
 	- **"If I wasn't involved in this project, how hard would I work to get on it?"** The endowment effect happens for projects we own as well (clinging to them).
 Uncommit from non-essential projects you are responsible for.
 - **Sunk-cost bias: continuing down the path because you've invested a lot in it already** — even though you should ditch it (e.g. personal projects).
-- **Zero-based budgeting**: at the beginning of a new period, review expense items individually — rather than starting off from last period's budget. (blank slate, clean slate) (prevents inertia effect, status quo bias.)
+- <a name="^zero-based"></a>**Zero-based budgeting**: at the beginning of a new period, review expense items individually — rather than starting off from last period's budget. (blank slate, clean slate) (prevents inertia effect, status quo bias.)
 	- **Zero-based life review:** periodically questioning all of your habits, projects, use of your time and of your energy.
 	- **Zero-based scheduling:** **"If I didn't have this commitment, how much would I want it?"** (applied to one's calendar)
 		- **Dream Week**: "Start with a blank one-week calendar.
 Design your Dream Week: what's most important each day."